 Lending criteria for traditional business loans may not be as accommodating as what you’ll find for fast business loans, which are often offered by alternative lenders.
 Since credit score, time in operation and annual revenue are major factors that impact approval, anyone with bad credit or just starting a business may not be eligible to secure a traditional business loan.

-A fast business loan may be the solution for certain financial situations, but don’t rush to sign up for a potentially expensive option.
-You want to take the time to consider your circumstances and make sure an alternative wouldn’t be a better fit for your situation.
+A fast business loan may make sense in some instances, but don’t rush to sign up for a potentially expensive option.
+You want to take the time to consider your circumstances and the pros and cons of fast business loans.
 A fast loan may not be a good fit if:

-• Business lines of credit: Business lines of credit give business owners up to a certain amount of credit to draw from to cover various business expenses.
+- Business lines of credit: Gives business owners up to a certain amount of credit to draw from to cover various business expenses.
 Similar to a credit card, a line of credit only requires interest to be paid on the amount borrowed, but there may also be fees, including a draw fee and maintenance fee.

 The bottom line